Hatena Illusion: Manga

-Pochi Edoya launched a manga adaptation of the series in Niconico Seiga online website on November 27, 2018.
+Pochi Edoya serialized a manga adaptation of the series in Niconico Seiga online website on November 27, 2018, to January 19, 2021.
 Shueisha published the first tankōbon volume on January 17, 2020.

 Anime

 In March 2017, an anime adaptation of Hatena Illusion was announced at AnimeJapan.
 The adaptation was later announced in 2019 to be a television series animated by Children's Playground Entertainment and directed by Shin Matsuo, with Tatsuya Takahashi handling series composition, Ruizu Nakano designing the characters, and Kenichi Kuroda composing the music.
 The series aired from January 9 to June 3, 2020 on BS NTV, MBS, and Tokyo MX.
 Liyuu performed the series' opening theme song "Magic Words", while Aina Suzuki performed the series' ending theme song "Hikari Iro no Uta" (ヒカリイロの歌).
 Funimation licensed the series for a SimulDub.
-Due to "various reasons", the 12th and final episode was postponed to June 3 from its April broadcast.
+Due to "various reasons", the twelfth and final episode was postponed from its April broadcast until June 3.